When bad weather is coming, ensure you have done all you can to keep your home safe and secure.

 - Stay inside until it is safe.

-With all this in place, you can feel confident you have done your best to ensure your home and your family can safely ride out the next storm.
+With all this in place, you can feel confident you have done your best to protect your home against storms and ensure your family can safely ride out the next one.